BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/037TextgamesFoobarv1.md

 Define a function named __move__ that requires 3 argument: roomArray, mylocation, direction.
 Returns an int, mylocation.

-    - If the direction was "n" and doesRoomExist at the mylocation - 1
+    - If the direction was "n" and doesRoomExist at the mylocation - 100
-        - mylocation = mylocation - 1
+        - mylocation = mylocation - 100
-    - Otherwise if the direction was "s" and doesRoomExist at the mylocation + 1
+    - Otherwise if the direction was "s" and doesRoomExist at the mylocation + 100
-        - mylocation = mylocation + 1
+        - mylocation = mylocation + figure this part out yourself
-    - Otherwise if the direction was "e" and doesRoomExist at the mylocation + 100
+    - Otherwise if the direction was "e" and doesRoomExist at the mylocation + 1
         - figure this part out yourself
     - Otherwise if the direction was "w" and figure this part out yourself
         - figure this part out yourself